-- Highlight strengths of the team, acknowledge what is working well - If areas for improvement emerge, mention these to the team and either inform the team how you plan to address the issue or brainstorm solutions with the team, depending on the nature of the issue.
+- This is VERY important unlike caregivers who may never return to the center, team members will know if you are actually using their feedback. - Highlight strengths of the team, acknowledge what is working well - If areas for improvement emerge, mention these to the team and either inform the team how you plan to address the issue or brainstorm solutions with the team, depending on the nature of the issue.

-Recommend using a variety of methods: Be flexible, all go to one account On-site Options:
+Recommend using a variety of methods: Be flexible, all go to one account

+On-site Options:

-- Computers/Tablets (recommended) - Paper Surveys (responses must be entered manually)
+- Computers/Tablets (open in any up-to-date web browser, no downloads needed) - Paper Surveys (responses must be entered manually on a regular basis)